-Order dated 16-05-2019(With covering letter)
+Order dated 21/05/2019 (With covering letter)

-1. M/s KSEB Ltd in filed a petition dated on 6-2-2019 for Review of the Order of the Commission in OA 12/2018 dated 14-9-2018 on Truing up of Accounts of KSEB Ltd for the year 2016-17.
-The petition was admitted after condoning delay of 102 days, which was explained satisfactorily by KSEB Ltd. After admitting the petition, the Commission issued notices to the parties for the public hearing and also issued press release for the information of the public.
+1. M/s KSEB Ltd in filed a petition dated 6-2-2019 for Review of the Order of the Commission in OA 6/2018 dated 21-08-2018 on Truing up of Accounts of KSEB Ltd for the year 2015-16.
+The petition was admitted after condoning delay of 125 days.
+The delay was explained satisfactorily by KSEB Ltd. After admitting the petition, the Commission issued public hearing notices to the parties and also issued press release for the information of the public.